-My teaching has ranged from lecture based teaching in engineering, to teaching computing subjects in a studio environment for design computing, engineering and computer science students.
+My teaching has ranged from lecture-based teaching in engineering, to teaching computing subjects in a studio environment for design computing, engineering, and computer science students.
 In my teaching I use open- ended project-based learning to encourage students to be creative and to develop their knowledge and skills through the pursuit of a unique solution.
 My teaching encourages independent thinking and collaboration.
-Listed here are descriptions of the most recent subjects I have taught at the University of Sydney and a list of other subjects taught in the past 10 years.
+Listed here are descriptions of courses I am currently teaching.